NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/important/index.md

 ---
-title: "Critical Information"
+title: "Important Information"
 tags: [important, index]
-description: "Critical information for understanding and using the system"
+description: "Important information for understanding and using the system"
 date: 2025-10-03
 ---

-# Critical Information
+# Important Information

-Critical information for understanding and using the system
+Important information for understanding and using the system

 ---